alexmarsella/alexmarsella.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics, passionate about data science and teaching.
-My research focus is in using applied microeconomics and causal inference methods to study urban policy.
+I am a PhD candidate in the Department of Economics at West Virginia University.

+My research focuses on using applied microeconomics and causal inference methods to study urban policy, with a particular focus on violent crime and drug use.